 A Direct PLUS Loan is available to eligible graduate or professional students or eligible parents of an undergraduate student.
 Depending on the borrower, it’s commonly referred to as either a “grad PLUS loan” or a “parent PLUS loan.”

-It’s not a need-based loan; in fact, it requires a credit check, and you must meet the Department of Education’s borrower requirements to be approved for a Direct PLUS Loan.
+Direct PLUS Loans are not need-based.
+They require a credit check, and you must meet the Department of Education’s borrower requirements to be approved.
 However, applicants who don’t have strong credit might still be awarded funding if they can provide an endorser for the loan.
-An endorser is similar to a co-signer who guarantees that they’ll repay the loan if you can’t.
+An endorser is similar to a co-signer, since they guarantee that they’ll repay the loan if you can’t.
 You might also be awarded a PLUS Loan despite poor credit history if you have proof of an extenuating circumstance that led to your adverse credit.

 Direct Consolidation Loan

 Borrowers who’ve taken out multiple federal student loans can simplify their repayment experience through a Direct Consolidation Loan.
 This type of loan combines all of your eligible outstanding federal loans into one loan, with one monthly payment and one fixed interest rate.
-To consolidate your loans, they’ll need to be in repayment.
+To consolidate your loans, you’ll need to be in repayment already.

 It’s free to apply for a Direct Consolidation Loan, and you have the option of extending your loan term up to 30 years.
-This reduces your monthly payment, but it also means that you’ll pay more toward your student debt over time.
+This reduces your monthly payment, but it also means that it’ll take you longer to pay off your loans, meaning you’ll pay more in interest over the total life of the loan.

 There are other downsides to a Direct Consolidation Loan.
 Your fixed interest rate is determined based on the weighted average of all loans being consolidated, so you won’t necessarily save on interest costs using this method.
-Consolidation also adds any outstanding interest on the original loans into the new consolidation loan’s principal balance.
+Consolidation also adds any outstanding interest on your original loans to the new principal balance.

-Finally, if you’re working toward Public Service Loan Forgiveness, a Direct Consolidation Loan will erase credit toward the 120 payments required for forgiveness.
-You’ll need to start the process over again.
+Finally, if you’re working toward Public Service Loan Forgiveness, taking out a Direct Consolidation Loan will erase any progress you’ve made toward the 120 payments required for forgiveness.
+This means that you’ll have to start the process all over again.